 There are various casinos, all located in Jaco (about a 10-minute taxi drive from the resort).
 The options are the Hotel Cocal, Hotel Amapola and Croc’s Casino.

 Where can we get breakfast at the resort?

 Within The Marina Village, Dolce Vita offers coffee and pastries and opens daily at 6 AM.
 The Hook up Bar and Restaurant also offers American Breakfast.

-You will need to contact your cell provider and tell them you will be traveling to Costa Rica in Central America and to activate the international plan so you can call from Costa Rica to the states.
-All of the condos have wifi so you can hook up to the internet for email or net phones.
+You will need to contact your cell provider and let them know you will be traveling to Costa Rica in Central America and to activate the international plan so you can call from Costa Rica to the states.
+All of the condos and homes have wifi so you can hook up to the internet for email or net phones.
 We suggest that you shut off data roaming once you arrive, it is very expensive to receive emails from the local phone company.
 Our transportation from the airport all have wifi, so as soon as you have arrived you can let your friends and family know.

 How is the weather?